LizH90/CV/README.md

 [Projects](#projects) | [Skills](#skills) | [Education](#education) | [Experience](#experience) | [Linkedin](https://www.linkedin.com/in/lizzie-hard-559960aa)

-<p>After 4 years working in an Investment Bank I am looking for a new challenge as a junior developer where I will be able to continue to enhance my skills. </p>
+<p>After 4 years of working in an Investment Bank I am looking for a new challenge as a junior developer where I will be able to continue to enhance my skills. </p>

 <p>I am enthusiastic and a quick learner and in previous a roles I have enjoyed collaborating with various teams solve problems and working towards better user functionalities.</p>